 If you notice a little roughness on the wood surface that is just the natural product retaining and expelling moisture which raises the wood grain slightly.
 You can very easily smooth by taking a high grit sandpaper such as 600-1000 grit and lightly sand to knock off the roughness.
 Reapply oil post sand.
 Avoid sanding resin areas to avoid any scuffing.

-Why Does My New Board Feel Greasy?
+Why Does My New Board/Product Feel Greasy?

 Can I Use a Resin and Wood Charcuterie Board As My Full-time Cutting Board?